 - A joint workshop committee was formed by the Lycoming County Society for Retarded Children and the Lycoming County Association for the Blind.
-“Enterprises for the Handicapped” was incorporated in May, 1970.
-A vocational workshop was begun to meet the needs of adults with intellectual disabilities.
+“Enterprises for the Handicapped” was incorporated in May 1970.
+A vocational workshop began to meet the needs of adults with developmental disABILITIES.

 - The Lycoming County Society for Retarded Children merged with Enterprises for the Handicapped to form Hope Enterprises Inc. in 1972.

-- Residential programs were begun in 1972.
-Services were first provided to people with intellectual disabilities who were living in the community.
-As emphasis shifted from institutions to community living, group homes were opened followed by Lifesharing and In Home Services.
+- Residential programs began in 1972.
+Services were first provided to people with developmental disABILITIES who were living in the community.
+As emphasis shifted from institutions to community living, group homes were opened followed by Lifesharing and In-Home Services.

 - Community Employment Services (CES) began in 1993.
-CES provides job training and placement for individuals with intellectual disabilities.
+CES provides job training and placement for individuals with developmental disABILITIES.

 - Northumberland County Community Employment Services (NCES) was begun in 1994 to provide job training and placement services in that county.